Skip to main content Skip to navigation

 • use appendices or attachments to include further supporting information where necessary

-• use the latest template if regulatory impact analysis is required – see the section Analysis and advice on regulatory impacts and the Treasury’s guidance on Impact analysis requirements
+• use the latest template if regulatory impact analysis is required – see the section Analysis and advice on regulatory impacts and the Treasury’s guidance on Regulatory impact statements

 • use charts, diagrams and other graphics to help understanding